 The All American Red Heads, Women’s Professional Basketball Team, 1936-1986

-On the Road
+Red Heads On the Road

 The women were more than great athletes—they were great performers.
 The Life reporter described their “circus like shooting” and “rough style.”

-The popularity of the team grew exponentially.
-In 1948, Olson sold the team to Orwell Moore, a basketball coach whose wife played for the Red Heads for a time.
-Moore hired a second team of Red Heads to travel; by 1964 (until 1971) he had three teams touring during the season.
+In 1948, Olson sold the All American Red Heads to Orwell Moore, a basketball coach whose wife played on the team for a time.
+The team was so successful that Moore hired a second team of Red Heads to travel.
+From 1964-1971, Moore had three “Red Heads” teams touring during the season.

 She kept a running patter with him throughout the game, and at one point explained to him a set play the Red Heads hoped to carry out.
 She asked him to please cooperate and let her carry through with her trick play.
-Toperoff didn’t want to look foolish in the eyes of his team so he ignored her and played against her for all it was worth, foiling Zethel’s trick shot.
+Toperoff didn’t want to look foolish to his own team so he ignored her and foiled Zethel’s trick shot.

 About Women’s Basketball